 If you’ve created landing pages for past campaigns or offers, you likely already have a tool for this.
 More likely than not, you can use the software you already have to create your new video landing page.

-- Marketo: How to add a video to a free-form landing page or embed a Vidyard video on a Marketo landing page
+If you’re using Marketo, a popular marketing automation system, you have the ability to use the power of video on your landing page.
+You can learn how to add a video to a free-form landing page or embed a Vidyard video on a Marketo landing page.

 Whether you use a plug-and-play landing page builder or a custom-built solution, adding a video to your page should be fairly straightforward.
 Many landing page tools even offer video landing page templates to make the process super easy.